Professor Dolores O’Riordan

 She received the Enterprise Ireland 2012 Lifescience and Food Commercialisation Award in recognition of her exemplary contribution to innovation in the food industry.
 Prior to joining UCD she worked in a research and development capacity with a multinational food company servicing global markets.
 She is an advisor on a number of State boards.

-Associate Professor Paul Fanning
+Professor Paul Fanning